 Before we jump into the itinerary, let’s discuss Fargo in winter.
 Is it cold?
 Yes, but that’s all the more reason to cuddle (and pack proper clothing!).
 Is it snowy?
 Usually, but snow-dusted trees and sparkling streets just make it all the more beautiful.
 Is it barren?
 No!
 Fargo is packed with people and things to do in winter with your special someone.

-This itinerary covers an entire weekend, from Friday night through to Sunday afternoon.
-Mix and match as you see fit to suit you and your significant other.
+This itinerary covers an entire weekend, from Friday evening through Sunday afternoon.
+Mix and match as you see fit to suit you and your significant other!

 Full romantic weekend itinerary